ALTA-Group-1/BE-project_E-commerce/README.md

-# 📱 E-COMMERCE APP PROJECT BY ALTERRA ACADEMY 📱
+# 📱 E-COMMERCE APP PROJECT BY ALTA 📱

 # 🎀 About The Project:

 This project is a collaboration between Front End and Back End team.
 A mini e-commerce with the following features:
- 1. 📌 User can register, login, update, delete account
+ 1. 📌 User can register, login, update, delete account.
- 2. 📌 User can view all of the product and put it in the shopping cart
+ 2. 📌 User can view all of the product and put it in the shopping cart.
- 3. 📌 User can sell some item
+ 3. 📌 User can sell some item.
  4. 📌 After confirming the purchase and transaction, the process is complete!

  # 🔐 Database Schema: